Toilet Gurgling – Main Causes and Tips to Fix Them

 Incorrect plumbing installation

-Sometimes, when laying a sewer system, constructors don’t follow all the rules according to which they should carry the installation.
+Sometimes, when laying a sewer system, constructors don’t follow all the rules according to which they should carry out the installation.
 The main reasons why your toilet bubbles when flushed are that nozzles were laid at a low angle, an odor trap was installed incorrectly, or you picked small-sized pipes.

 How to fix a gurgling toilet